How much does a farm holiday cost?

 Breakfast only (supplement approx. €12 per person): The perfect compromise between flexibility and comfort.
 You start with a hearty farmer's breakfast and have flexibility during the day.
 In the evening, you can cook for yourself or eat out.

 Half board (supplement approx. €30 per person): Breakfast and dinner included.
 You save yourself the cooking and enjoy regional farm cuisine.
-Lunch gives you the flexibility to take excursions and stop at mountain huts.
+Lunch gives you the flexibility to go on excursions or stop at mountain huts.

 All-inclusive (supplement approx. €55 per person): A worry-free package with all meals, drinks, and often additional extras.
 Especially relaxing for families with several children.